 After your heart empties the blood from your ventricle, your aortic valve shuts to prevent your blood from returning into your heart from the rest of your body.
 Then your heart muscle relaxes and your ventricle expands as blood from your lungs fills it up.

 At that moment, your blood pressure rapidly falls within your arteries until it reaches its diastolic blood pressure, which is its lowest point.
 Your blood pressure bottom number.

 Before the pressure falls further, the ventricle contracts again and your blood pressure starts to rise back up to the systolic level.

 The cycle begins again and this way every part of your body will get essential nutrients to perform their functions.

 Your doctor uses a device called Sphygmomanometer to monitor your blood pressure.
 It consists of an arm cuff that he put around your upper arm.
 When the air is released from the cuff, your diastolic reading will be shown on a gauge attached to the arm cuff.

-If you are not experienced with the use-at-home Sphygmomanometer, it is recommended to use digital blood pressure monitors instead.
-They are easy to use and you can operate these monitors with a single button and get your readings.
+If you are not experienced with the use-at-home Sphygmomanometer, it is recommended to use Greater Goods Blood Pressure Monitor Cuff Kit by Balance, Digital BP Meter with Large Display, Upper Arm Cuff, Set Also Comes with Tubing and Device Bag (BP Monitor New) instead.
+Its easy to use and you can operate these monitors with a single button and get your readings.

 Diastolic blood pressure tends to change throughout the day depending on your activity and your emotional state.
 To get the right number it is advised to take two to three readings and calculate the average value.